Clayton Sam White: Medical career

-In 1951, the Lovelace Foundation received its first major contract from the Atomic Energy Commission (AEC) and White launched the work for which he is best known, the field of “blast and shock biology.”
+In 1951, the Lovelace Foundation received its first major contract from the Atomic Energy Commission (AEC), and White launched the work for which he is best known, the field of "blast and shock biology."
 At the time, most studies of the damage resulting from the 1945 bombings of Hiroshima and Nagasaki focused on radiation.
 But White was drawn to the unexplored devastation caused by the blast and shock wave emanating from the detonations.
-Observing the post-bombing landscape in Japan, he was fascinated by “how a bomb could flatten one building and leave an adjacent building untouched.”
+Observing the post-bombing landscape in Japan, he was fascinated by "how a bomb could flatten one building and leave an adjacent building untouched."
 He eventually developed mathematical formulae to explain the phenomenon.
-As he also noted, the teams that went to Japan to aid the bombing victims spent “more time … picking window glass out of victims than in treating any other injury” including radiation sickness.
+As he also noted, the teams that went to Japan to aid the bombing victims spent "more time … picking window glass out of victims than in treating any other injury" including radiation sickness.

-Under AEC contracts, White and his team studied the effects of rapid variations of environmental pressure induced by explosions, the damage caused by energized debris, the biological consequences of inhaling soluble and insoluble fission products, and other effects of high impact detonations.
-White documented “whole body displacement,” and a wide array of injury caused by blast.
-One of his major discoveries in blast injury was that air emboli in the blood vessels of the lung were a significant cause of death.
+Under AEC contracts, White and his team studied the effects of rapid environmental pressure variations induced by explosions, the damage caused by energized debris, the biological consequences of inhaling soluble and insoluble fission products, and other effects of high-impact detonations.
+White documented "whole body displacement," and a wide array of injuries caused by the blast.
+One of his major discoveries in blast injury was that air emboli in the lung's blood vessels were a significant cause of death.

-Much of White’s research was conducted at nuclear tests in the desert of the Nevada Test Site (an area established in 1951 for the testing of nuclear devices, now called the Nevada National Security Site) and at Sandia National Laboratories in Albuquerque where he and his team designed “shock tubes” through which air was forced at high velocity to mimic the effects of atomic blasts.
+Much of White's research was conducted at nuclear tests in the desert of the Nevada Test Site (an area established in 1951 for the testing of nuclear devices, now called the Nevada National Security Site) and at Sandia National Laboratories in Albuquerque where he and his team designed "shock tubes" through which air was forced at high velocity to mimic the effects of atomic blasts.
 In Nevada, White measured the effectiveness of bomb shelters, often using models and dummies he constructed in a small tool shop in his Albuquerque home garage.